lucasvolkmer/d2l-en-branch/chapter_appendix-tools-for-deep-learning/aws.md

-# Using AWS EC2 Instances
+# Using AWS EC2 Instancesando instâncias AWS EC2
 :label:`sec_aws`

 In this section, we will show you how to install all libraries on a raw Linux machine.
 Remember that in :numref:`sec_sagemaker` we discussed how to use Amazon SageMaker, while building an instance by yourself costs less on AWS.
 The walkthrough includes a number of steps: